cristianoliveira/awesome4girls-api/README.md

 # awesome4girls-api
-The api for the https://github.com/cristianoliveira/awesome4girls project.
+The [api](https://awesome4girl-api.herokuapp.com/) for the [awesome4girls](https://github.com/cristianoliveira/awesome4girls) project.

 ## Motivation
 Since the beginning of the awesome4girls project I wondered that it will become